A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 - Certified Visual Merchandiser (CVM), Visual Merchandising Association — Certified: March 2022

-Strong sides of this visual merchandising resume:
+Strong sides of this visual merchandising resume example:

-- How to properly format a resume for a visual merchandiser?
+How to properly format a resume for a visual merchandiser?

-- For entry-level to mid-level candidates, aim for a one-page resume.
+- For entry-level to mid-level candidates, aim for a one page resume.

 Resume Trick offers easy-to-use online resume templates and tools to organize your content, while taking care of the technical aspects like font size, spacing, and margins.